corda/corda/common/README.md

 - No dependencies whatsoever on any modules that are not in this directory (no corda-core, test-utils, etc.).
 - No active components, as in, nothing that has a main function in it.
+- Think carefully before using non-internal packages in these libraries.